Mustang Line Locks ExplainedLast Updated November 20, 2023 | Bill Tumas

 Line Locks Are Awesome

 Let’s be real… burnouts are indeed awesome.
 The sound of a screaming V8 engine and tire smoke everywhere, it’s definitely a unique sight to behold.
 Now that you know how to properly achieve the perfect burnout, get out there and try it for yourself!
-Whether you have a 2015+ Mustang GT with the option standard or an aftermarket unit installed on your older Mustang, the concept is the same.
+Whether you have an S550 with the option standard or an aftermarket unit installed on your older Mustang, the concept is the same.
 Just remember, be safe and don’t forget that CJ Pony Parts is your #1 source for line locks and everything Mustang!